Read partitioned table data with PyODPS

 0004,Internet,Master,20190715,beijing

-2. Write the data from the source data table user_detail_ods to the partitioned table user_detail.
+2. Write data from the source data table user_detail_ods to the partitioned table user_detail.

 1. Log on to the DataWorks console.

-3. Find the target workspace.
-In the Actions column, go to Shortcuts > Data Development.
+3. Find the target workspace and in the Actions column, click Shortcuts > Data Development.

 4. Right-click the workflow and choose Create Node > ODPS SQL.

-5. Enter a name for the node and click Confirm.
+5. Enter a node name and click OK.

-6. In the editor for the ODPS SQL node, enter the following code.
+6. In the ODPS SQL node, enter the following code.

 INSERT OVERWRITE TABLE user_detail PARTITION (dt, region)